aimms/documentation/webui/workflow-panels.rst

 When and How to use the Workflow Panel
 --------------------------------------

 When designing a workflow we recommend following some best practices which can make it consistent and easier to use.
-Below are some practices we would advise:
+Below are some practices we advise:

 Background
 ++++++++++

-The Workflow Panel can be used when it is important to maintain the user’s focus throughout the process of filling in data to the system.
+The Workflow Panel can be used when it is important to maintain the user’s focus throughout the process of filling in data into the system.
 This is similar to the checkout process often found on e-commerce websites.
 The checkout process is the most critical part of the site, as this is the part that captures the customer’s money.
-The Workflow shows the user how far they are in the process, and provides a visible end to the process to aim for.
+The Workflow shows the user how far they are in the process, and provides a visible end to the process to reach.

 *Below: example of a typical e-commerce workflow*